Democrazy

-Democrazy is a 2003 vinyl-only double EP of demos by Damon Albarn, frontman of British rock band Blur and the virtual band Gorillaz.
+Democrazy is a 2003 vinyl-only double EP of demos by Damon Albarn, frontman of English rock band Blur and the virtual band Gorillaz.
 It was released through Honest Jon's record label.

 Background

 Albarn recorded these songs, which are little more than demos, during the US leg of Blur's tour for Think Tank in various hotel rooms.
 He then decided to issue the result, on 8 December that year, in a double 10" vinyl set on his Honest Jon's label.
 On 22 December Albarn showcased the demos at a live gig in London's Neighbourhood club.

 Some of the EP's tracks were later finished and repurposed for Albarn's other projects; the track "I Need a Gun" was used as the basis for the Gorillaz song "Dirty Harry", which appeared on their 2005 album Demon Days, while the track "Half a Song" was repurposed 20 years later as "The Ballad" appearing on Blur's ninth studio album The Ballad of Darren (2023).
 The track "A Rappy Song" has often been mis-labeled as an unnamed Gorillaz' track featuring Bootie Brown and Cee-Lo Green, however the song is little more than a remix made by a fan.